A Guide To Dublin Airport: Tips for Less Stress at DUB

-From hectic T1 to zen-like T2, discover Dublin Airport's secrets from a 40-year frequent flyer.
-Learn about US PreClearance, hidden lounges, and why I sometimes pay extra to avoid Ryanair gates.
-Your ultimate DUB guide awaits!
+From hectic T1 to zen-like T2, discover Dublin Airport's secrets from a 40-year DUB veteran.
+Learn about US PreClearance, hidden lounges, and the best tip to surviving the airport.

-30 million passengers fly through Dublin every year.
-With a population of 5 million, looks like I'm not the only frequent flyer in the country.
+With a population of 5 million, but 30 million passengers, I'm not the only frequent flyer in the country.
 We're a small island, with no bridges or tunnels, so air routes are our connections to the world.

 Dublin Airport Terminals